flexiondotorg/IMDB-to-MPEG/README.txt

 Introduction

 I run Mediatomb DLNA server with my PS3 as the client.
-I am working towards importing my entire DVD collection into my Mediatomb server.
+I am working towards importing my entire DVD and Blu-Ray collection into my Mediatomb server.
 However, my wife wants to know something about each film in the library without having to dig out the DVD case from storage.
-My solution is to include a MPEG-2 video displaying the film summary in the Mediatomb library for each DVD I have imported so it can be easily viewed from the PS3.
+My solution is to include a MPEG video displaying the film summary in the Mediatomb library for each DVD I have imported so it can be easily viewed from the PS3.

 Usage

-This scripts takes one parameter as input, a film title.
+This scripts requires at least one argument as input, the filename of a file.
+By default the script will try to lookup the film based on the filename you provided.
+In addition you can provide some optional arguments to help find the correct film.
+For example...

+Search by title by passing the optional title argument -t.
+If the film title has spaces it should be wrapped in double quotes.

+ ./IMDB-to-MPEG.php -t "Usual Suspects" ~/Videos/The_Usual_Suspects.mpg

+Search by IMDB ID by passing the optional IMDB ID argument -i

+ ./IMDB-to-MPEG.php -i 0114814 ~/Videos/The_Usual_Suspects.mpg

 The plotline, year of release, genres, cast list and running time for that film are gathered from IMDB and formatted as text.
+You'll be prompted to confirm that this is the film you are seeking.
 Here is an example.

 ---
 The Usual Suspects (1995)